Lab communication system for interaction between database website and individual tools

 if not jobs:

-logger.warning("No pending jobs found")
+logger.warning("No pending jobs found for machine: %s", machine)

-return {"statusCode": 404, "body": json.dumps({"message": "No pending jobs found"})}
+return {"statusCode": 404, "body": json.dumps({"message": "No pending jobs found for the specified machine"})}

 next_job = jobs[0]

-logger.info("Next job selected: %s", next_job["job_id"])
+logger.info("Next job selected for machine %s: %s", machine, next_job["job_id"])

 table.update_item(